Ortus-Solutions/contentbox-cli/README.md

 #### Pre-Requisites

-Before using the `install` command you must do two things:
+Before using the commands you must do two things:

 1. Create an empty directory with a name of your choice, and startup the CommandBox shell inside of it.
 2. Create an empty database in your RDBMS of your choice and make sure you have the connection credentials handy.